bcgov/itvr/.github/readme.md

 # ITVR Post Release Work
 After the release is deployed on Prod
 * Merge the tracking pull request to master
-* Create the release from master amd make it as the lasted release
+* Create the release from master amd make it as the lasted release  (this is done automatically by pipeline create-release.yaml)
 * Create the new release branch from master
 * Update the following fields .github/workflows/build-release.yaml
     * name